davea42/libdwarf-code/README.md

     --enable-shared --disable-static

-appended to the configure command libdwarf.so is built and used but libdwarf.a is not built.
+appended to the configure command libdwarf.so is built and used.  libdwarf.a is not built.

 Other options of possible interest: